Why purchase this building?

 - Water Services, Breese Parade, Forster

-This information will be incorporated into the business case being prepared and presented to the December Council meeting to determine whether the site should be used as a centralised office or other commercial opportunities.
+Information on the value of these buildings will be incorporated into the detailed feasibility study, and will form part of the decision on whether the site should be used as a centralised office or other commercial opportunities.

-If administration was moved into one building a presence would remain in Forster.
-It is anticipated that the depots and district offices would not be affected otherwise the site may be used for commercial opportunities creating local jobs.
-Likewise if we do move then the current sites can be used to create local jobs.
+If administrative functions moved into one building, a face-to-face point of contact would remain in Forster.
+It is anticipated that the depots and district offices would not be affected.

-It is important to remember that to retrofit the existing Council Offices to ensure they are fit for purpose will come at a cost.
-Currently Council is operating out of 4 offices very much like the former 4 organisations operated.
-Our teams are currently dispersed across multiple sites.
+It is important to remember that to retrofit the existing Council offices to ensure they are fit for purpose will come at a cost.
+Currently Council is operating out of a number of offices and our teams are currently dispersed across multiple sites.
 To bring teams together will require moving staff and re organising work teams and this will require a refit of the existing buildings.

 How much is it going to cost to fitout this building?